Arnaud Delorme

 Full-text available

-Perceptual anticipation is known to have an impact on the reaction time of decisions.
-While anticipatory brain activity patterns have been identified in human EEG, in particular in the form of Contingent-Negative Variations (CNV), the single-trial neural signature of anticipation remains unexplored.
-Similarly, past studies have underlined an effect...
+Perceptual anticipation is known to impact the reaction time of decisions.
+While anticipatory patterns have been identified in human brain activity, the single-trial neural signature of anticipation remains unexplored.
+Similarly, past studies have underlined an effect of pre-stimulus alpha-band activity on reaction times.
+Still, it remains unknown...

 Article